 be based upon

-the value of the construction as determined by protective inspection division using the BOCA
+the value of the construction as determined by the Division of Building and Site Development

-(Building Officials and Code Administrators International, Inc.) Building Valuation Data Report
+using the BOCA (Building Officials and Code Administrators International, Inc.) Building

-as published in the BOCA magazine November/December 1991 issue.
-Remodeling, alterations
+Valuation Data Report as published in the BOCA magazine November/December 1991 issue.

-and repair valuations shall be computed using fifty (50) percent of the value for new
+Remodeling, alterations and repair valuations shall be computed using fifty (50) percent of the

 The values determined in accordance with the above is for determining the building